-Dr. Jeffrey Collins, assistant professor of art history, is the director of OU Study Abroad.
-He and Professor Alan Loehle led the short term study abroad to Greece during June 2013.
-This is the first in a four-part series about the trip.
+Dr. Jeffrey Collins, assistant professor of art history, and Professor Alan Loehle, associated professor of art, led a short term study abroad trip to Greece.

 We have returned from an extraordinary odyssey across hundreds of miles of Aegean sea, islands, Santorini volcanoes, mountains, and endless olive and oleander.
 Our OU students stood before the sunlit ruins of the Parthenon, walked where Socrates and Plato taught, examined the sculptures in the new Acropolis Museum, and spent hours discussing, reporting, and engaging in lively talks about ancient architecture, politics, and myth.

 At Delos, they stood in burdock growing where lush buildings and mosaics once gleamed in the Attic air; in Crete, they worked through the maze of Knossos, speaking of Theseus and the minotaur; in Chania, they marveled at a reconstructed Minoan boat that carried painted pottery and jewelry once to Egyptian ports 1200 years before the Parthenon was even built.

 On Santorini, they were dumbfounded at the stark and sublime power of the cliffs and the myth of Atlantis.
 Several read Plato’s Timaeus.
 There, they hiked the volcano, rode donkeys on Thirissa, and spent evenings in tavernas dancing the crane dances.
 Days of feta, bread, olives, baked cheeses, rich Assyritiko wine, sun, deep wind, pure light.